Spotify is tooling up ahead of the looming scrap with Apple’s own iTunes Radio and today launched a new version of its iOS app.

 The Discover functionality arrived on the desktop back in April and hasn’t exactly earned rave reviews as yet.
 However, it could be more useful on mobile devices, judging by the integration with Spotify’s new iPhone app.

 It has a streamlined, scrollable UI and, like the desktop version, users can press and hold to play a sample of the suggested song.
-After a brief play, we can say the feature certainly feels more natural on the touchscreen.

 The chance to ‘Play Next’ or ‘Save As Playlist’ with one touch is also on board and works particularly well.